Dark Chocolate Chip-Walnut Banana Bread is a classic quick bread recipe that’s moist, flavorful and an easy way to satisfy your sweet tooth!

 Happy Thursday!
-We all deserve a sweet treat during these uncertain times and this Dark Chocolate Chip-Walnut Bread does not disappoint!
-It’s easy to make~ no mixer required, and makes the kitchen smell wonderful while baking too.
+Help yourself to a slice of Dark Chocolate Chip-Walnut Bread!
+It’s easy to make~ no mixer required and makes the kitchen smell wonderful while baking too.

 For easy removal, I like to line my pan with parchment paper.
 Spray your pan and then line your pan with parchment paper that hangs over the edge of your pan.
 The spray will keep your paper in place and from slipping so no batter gets underneath the paper.
 Parchment is nonstick and you can lift the bread out of the pan using the ends of the paper.
 Parchment paper also helps regulate the temperature and can neutralize hot spots as a barrier between the pan and your batter.